 Designed to provide a survey of astronomical tools and techniques used to obtain and understand astronomical data.
-Emphasis placed on photoelectric photometry to measure brightnesses and colors of variable stars.
-Other topics will include astronomical photography, spectroscopy, positional astronomy, and electronics for astronomy.
+Topics will include astronomical imaging, spectroscopy, positional astronomy, and electronics for astronomy.
 Assignments will include some use of the computer, and the observatory's 20-inch reflecting telescope will be used with various instruments.
-(Offered first semester only.)
-Note: Satisfies core curriculum science requirement.
+(Offered every other semester in the fall.)
+Note: Satisfies the core curriculum science requirement.
 Prerequisite(s): AT 201 or permission of the instructor.
-When Offered: Offered every other year in fall.